-ETCS level 1 (punctual information given to the trains by in-track balises) is or will be installed all along the principal routes of former Corridor C. Infrabel intends to install level 2 (continuous information exchanged between track and on-board systems through GSM-R) on the alternative route Namur-Athus via Libramont.
+ETCS version 2.3.0.d level 1 (punctual information given to the trains by in-track balises) is or will be installed all along the principal routes of former Corridor C. Infrabel intends to install level 2 (continuous information exchanged between track and on-board systems through GSM-R) on the alternative route Namur-Athus via Libramont.
 The section between Antwerp and Rotterdam is also likely to be equipped with 2.3.0d level 2.
 In Switzerland Baseline 3 balises will implement the Limited Supervision mode.
+As 2.3.0d on board systems cannot run on Baseline 3 tracks, to reach Basel SBB Rb, the final destination of the Corridor, locomotives will have to be equipped with baseline 3 on-board equipment to be able to run under ETCS limited supervision, or have to be changed in Saint-Louis near the Swiss border, or will have to equipped with a KVB/PZB set of control systems.
 Therefore it is highly recommended for railway undertakings to equip their rolling stock with Baseline 3 on-board systems.
 For 2.3.0d on-board system, the recommendation is to implement the braking curves algorithm specified in baseline 3.